yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.5 =
-* NEW: $timeout for Web-API lookups can now be specified.
+* NEW: 'timeout' for Web-API lookups can now be specified.
 * CHANGE: The parameter $skipCache is now $options['skipCache'].
 Using $skipCache is deprecated, but still works.
 * FIX: Hostip.info did not set traits->ipAddress
 * FIX: Hostip.info does not include IPv6.
 Add a lookup error message.